Majorin Elizabeth Bijval

 All three born to the mulatto Elizabeth belonging now to W J Beeldsnijders Matroos

-The two boys are named Castor and Pollux as befits male twins.
-They are also given the Matroos name suggesting strongly that Beeldsnijders Matroos is their father.
-It would seem likely that Elizabeth Bijval is also his daughter.
-'Bijval' translates as 'acclaim', 'approval', 'applause' or 'cheers'.
+It is possible that Elizabeth Bijval is also the daughter of Beeldsnyder Matroos. ('Bijval' translates as 'acclaim', 'approval', 'applause' or 'cheers'.)
 Perhaps Matroos felt no need to give a girl child his name.

 J. Buschman (white) was living with M.E.
 Bijval and children with initials M A C L and J. (all listed as 'free coloured')